 The question that remains, of course, is what alternative income streams are likely to be accepted by lenders looking to approve your application?
 Here’s a brief breakdown of most widely accepted forms of income:

-- Job Seekers’ Allowance or Alternative Benefits: If you’re looking for work, the chances are that you’ll be in receipt of job seekers’ allowance whilst you conduct your search.
+- Job Seekers’ Allowance or People on benefits: If you’re looking for work, the chances are that you’ll be in receipt of job seekers’ allowance/benefits whilst you conduct your search.
 This represents a reputable and viable form of income, which some lenders may deem to be acceptable when you apply for a loan.

 - Pension Funds: If you’re older and have been made redundant or unexpectedly lost your job, lenders may accept your pension funds payment as a viable income stream.
 You’ll need to be in receipt of regular pension repayments, of course, whilst you must also borrow an amount that can be repaid within the time frame.

 - A Guarantor’s Income Stream: In the case of guarantors or co-signed loans, you’ll apply for unsecured funds by nominating someone else to make payments in instances where you’re unable to.
 This minimises the risk for lenders and may ultimately incentivise them to extend a loan offer to unemployed applicants.

 So, whilst being unemployed may restrict your borrowing options in some respects and the eyes of certain lenders, it’s now easier than ever to secure short-term loans with or without full-time employment.